Frequently asked questions about Date of Death real estate appraisals

 In some situations it can matter.
 Real estate markets do not always react the same way to this type of disclosure, so the potential impact must be analyzed within the specific market area.

-For example, during a recent assignment in Hayward I asked a client whether the property owner had passed away in the home.
-The client was surprised and asked why that would matter.
-In California, sellers are required to disclose if a death occurred in a property within the previous two years.
-Because of that rule, buyer perception can sometimes influence marketability.
+For example, during a recent assignment I asked whether the property owner had passed away in the home.
+The client was surprised that this could matter.
+In California, sellers are required to disclose a death in the property if it occurred within the previous two years.
+Because of that requirement, buyer perception can sometimes affect marketability.

 When this situation arises, I conduct a paired sales analysis within the local market to determine whether similar disclosures affected sale prices.
 In some markets the impact may be negligible, while in others it may influence buyer behavior.

 Yes.
-In addition to incorporated cities, I also provide Date of Death appraisals in unincorporated Alameda County areas.
+In addition to incorporated cities, I also perform Date of Death and retrospective appraisals in unincorporated areas.

-These areas are often closely tied to nearby cities like Hayward and San Leandro, and understanding those market relationships is important when performing retrospective analysis.
+These properties are often closely tied to nearby markets, and understanding those relationships is important when performing retrospective analysis.

 A few key details are helpful when beginning a retrospective appraisal assignment.